DimaKav/dimakav.github.io/index.md

 11 Sacred texts were compiled from online sources, tokenized, and vectorized.
 An interactive visualization was made which represents 11 Latent Dirichlet Association clusters of the corpus using TF-IDF.
 An html was generated and deployed as a static page.
 [Site.](https://dimakav.github.io/sacred_texts_LDA/tfidf)

+#### 5. Picasso Painted It

+This app was developed with a team of data scientists, front-end, and back-end engineers as a project for my first build week at Lambda School in ~4 days.
+The user inputs a photo which gets processes by a deep learning style transfer algorithm to be rendered in a style of a Picasso painting.
+[Site.](https://picasso-frontend.netlify.com/)

+#### 6. Tweetmate

+This app was developed with a team of data scientists, front-end, and back-end engineers as a project for my second build week at Lambda School in ~4 days.
+It allows the user to gain a deeper understanding of themselves through a psychographic analysis of their text on Twitter.
+[Site.](https://tweetmate.netlify.com)

 ### Contact